-Constantine has been named as one of the “top 20” individuals in the world of arbitration in the 2011, 2012, 2013, 2014, 2015 and 2016 “Who’s Who” of Commercial Arbitration.
-He is a co-author of the fourth, fifth and sixth editions of the leading textbook on international arbitration Redfern and Hunter on International Arbitration.
-He is a solicitor-advocate (Higher Courts Civil), and was appointed Queen’s Counsel in 2014.
+Constantine is a co-author of the fourth, fifth, and sixth editions of the leading textbook on international arbitration, Redfern and Hunter on International Arbitration.
+He is a Director of the LCIA Board.

-Constantine was educated at King’s College, London and Cambridge University.
+Constantine is a solicitor-advocate (Higher Courts Civil) and was appointed Queen’s Counsel in 2014.
+He was educated at King’s College, London and Cambridge University.